B-Eckert/Forbidden-Knowledge-Legends/README.md

 Luft for the helmet remove/re-add method for the grey hair method to work.

+Tbonex28b for the help with the Hemomancy perk and related active abilities!

 The legends team for the Cabal, Random Solo Party start and for the base functionality that this mod works off of!
 ## Compatability
 - You need Legends 18.1.1+ and MSU in order to run this mod.
 It may run on previous versions but this isn't guaranteed.